OliverNagl/DoubleSolutionPuzzle/README.md

 5) negate the second solution and make sure that there is no 3rd solution.
 6) Plot the Mapped (second) solution onto a UV-identity map to be able to run the diffusion illusion code.
 7) enjoy.

+## TODO:
+Explain the constraints/code better.
+Implement the Shotgun edge assembly as initial.
+Comment code